The Woman I Love (1937 film): Plot

 In World War I France, Lt.
-Jean Herbillion (Louis Hayward) is watching a musical in Paris, and a lady who calls herself Denise (Miriam Hopkins) sits next to him.
+Jean Herbillion is watching a musical in Paris, and a lady who calls herself Denise sits next to him.
 The play is interrupted by an air raid and the theatre is evacuated, but Denise is knocked out in the audience panic, and Jean stays with her in the orchestra pit until she comes to.
 They spend the evening together, where he reveals he is hours away from joining a squadron.
 She agrees to meet him at his morning train, and as they exchange mailing addresses, she cautions him to mail her by General Delivery as she claims to be moving, and when he announces his division, she seems to recognize it but does not let on to him.

 Upon arriving to the squadron, Jean finds himself among generally upbeat, patriotic men eager to fly.
 But their primary fighter pilot Lt.
-Claude Maury (Paul Muni) has a bad reputation, flying off on "lone wolf" missions.
+Claude Maury has a bad reputation, flying off on "lone wolf" missions.
 More importantly, Claude continually returns to base with his air observers/gunners killed or wounded.
 Others believe he is either "jinxed" or dangerous, and only Jean volunteers to fly with him as his observer/gunner.
 The two men become very close, and tell each other of the women they are fighting to stay alive for.

 When Jean is given leave to return to Paris, Claude gives him a letter to convey to his wife.
 Upon going to the address, he discovers Denise is in fact Jean's wife Helene.
 She tries to explain that she feels loyalty to her husband but his near-suicidal behavior in combat has come between them, and she loves Jean more.
 Nevertheless, he is horrified at the prospect of having potentially betrayed his best friend and superior officer, and cuts off contact with her upon returning.
 In turn, he behaves more aloof with Claude, who has otherwise become more congenial because of their friendship.